-Expenditure Changes: Advancing Horizon 2020 Strategic Plan - Descriptions
+Proposed Changes: Advancing Horizon 2020 Strategic Plan - Descriptions

-This section describes the new programs and proposals that are the highest priorities for the School Division.
-Proposals are categorized in alignment with the Strategic Plan in order to ensure that each proposal will meet the adopted Objectives and move the Plan forward.
+This section describes the new programs and initiatives that are the highest priorities for the Superintendent and staff.
+Proposals are categorized in alignment with the Strategic Plan in order to ensure that each program or initiative will meet the adopted Objectives and move the Plan forward.
 They also include an estimated budget, brief description, and what the new funds will be used for.
 New positions and FTE counts are also included for additional information.

-These new proposal descriptions are supported by a logic model in order to ensure that the programs will be implemented in a timely manner and evaluated on both a short-term and long-term basis.
+These proposed new programs and initiative descriptions are supported by a logic model in order to ensure that the proposals will be implemented in a timely manner and evaluated on both a short-term and long-term basis.
 A logic model describes the process of a program from implementation to a desired goal or outcome.
 While these metrics are not comprehensive, they serve as a guide to a minimum baseline of what will be measured and may change over time.
 For these particular budget proposals, the definitions below were used: